-- Businesses on the main street include a Mexican tortilla factory, a historic pharmacy, several Vietnamese restaurants, a Salvadoran bakery, and Cambodian grocery stores.
+- Businesses on the main street include a Mexican tortilla factory, an ice cream shop, several Vietnamese restaurants, a Salvadoran bakery, and Cambodian grocery stores.

 - Recent investments have turned abandoned buildings back into vital community establishments, such as a roller skating rink and a coffee shop.